slicvic/backbonejs-sample-app/readme.md

 # Example Backbone.js app

-A simple backbone.js app to demonstrate collections, models, and views.
+A simple example to demonstrate how to wire up a backbone.js app using collections, models, and views.
+It lets you create, update and delete blog posts.